TacoGuy21/Greatsword-V3/README.md

 Please star if you enjoy, it helps this repo grow.

+# IMPORTANT
+In order to use "unsafe" Greatsword V2 links you must put your pointer in the middle of the "deceptive site" screen, and type "thisisunsafe".
+This may redirect you to a new tab, or something else.
+You may have to repeat this process up to 10 times

 # Scroll down for a showcase
 Showcase at the bottom of the README.